kwonzweig/Milticlass-Text-Classification-Softmax/README.md

 - **Dropout Layer**: Regularizes the model by randomly setting a fraction of input units to zero during training.
 - **BatchNormalization**: Normalizes the activations of the previous layer at each batch, improving the stability and speed of training.
 - **Output Layer with Softmax Activation**: Produces probabilities across the output classes for classification.
+- **Why L2 Reg over L1 Reg**: L2 regularization is more effective in preventing overfitting by penalizing large weights more smoothly, whereas L1 regularization tends to produce sparse weights (many zeros).

 **Improvement**: Experiment with different architectures like LSTM, GRU, or Transformer models to capture the sequential nature of text data more effectively.